FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 It was noted that Councillor Sheahan (M) had been appointed at the May Meeting to

-fill the vacancy caused by the resignation of Councillor Kiely (Limerick City East) from the--- 5
+fill the vacancy caused by the resignation of Councillor Kiely (Limerick City East) from the
+---
+5

 Board.
 One vacancy remained to be filled further to the resignation of Councillor Benson